AntonZamyatin/Mosquitoes_genome_assembly/data QC and statistics gathering/ONT long reads/qc_and_statistics.md

-We used NanoStat for data QC and statistics gothering and NanoPlot for visualisation.
+We used NanoStat for data QC and statistics gathering and NanoPlot for visualisation.
 These tools are from [nanopack tools](https://github.com/wdecoster/nanopack)

 ### NanoStat
 ```